Brothers in Arms

-Ivar and Deirdre obviously shared the troops’ impression, as they now joined their team mates, looking excited.
-Every objection the princess might have had before against the duel had obviously vanished as she now laid a hand on Angus’ shoulder happily.
+Ivar and Deirdre clearly shared the troops’ impression, as they now joined their team mates, looking excited.
+Any objection the princess might have had before against the duel seemed to have vanished as she now laid a hand on Angus’ shoulder happily.

-“That was clearly one of the most impressive swordfights I’ve witnessed in my entire life.
+“That was without a doubt one of the most impressive swordfights I’ve witnessed in my entire life.
 You’ll both give Temra’s soldiers a run for their money.”

 “My King, we weren’t aware that you were watching our fight,” Rohan replied hurriedly.
-“Angus and I were just engaging in some little… friendly competition to stay alert until Maeve’ next move.”
+“Angus and I were just engaging in some little… friendly competition to stay alert until Maeve’s next move.”